brianspiering/quotes_from_others/README.md

 1. You can deny them (which is what most people do).
 2. You can accept them and work at them in order to try to convert them to strengths (which might or might not work depending on your ability to change).
 3. You can accept your weaknesses and find ways around them.
-4. Or, you can change what you are going after. "
+4. Or, you can change what you are going after."
 — Ray Dalio

 "Any drill that 75% of the people cannot catch on to right away has to be eliminated, no matter how good it is."